tspannhw/SnowGhostBreakers/streamlit_app/README_DEPLOYMENT.md

 # 👻 Ghost Detection Streamlit App - Deployment Guide

-## Quick Fix for "No module named 'plotly'" Error
+## Quick Fix for Package Errors

+### Error: "No module named 'plotly'"
-If you're seeing `ModuleNotFoundError: No module named 'plotly'`, you need to add plotly to your Streamlit app's packages.
+You need to add plotly to your Streamlit app's packages.

+### Error: "Package conflicts were detected" or "Cannot create a Python function"
+**Solution:** Don't specify package versions - Snowflake Streamlit includes most packages by default.
+Only add `plotly` without version numbers.

 ---